Spencer Dinwiddie: Detroit Pistons (2014–2016)

 Dinwiddie was selected with the 38th overall pick by the Detroit Pistons in the 2014 NBA draft.
 He appeared in 34 games for the Pistons as a rookie, making one start and receiving two assignments to the Grand Rapids Drive, the Pistons' D-League affiliate.
 His lone start came on February 20, 2015, after a pair of trades left the Pistons short-handed.
 He had career highs of 12 points and nine assists in a 100–91 win over the Chicago Bulls.
 Eight days later, he scored a season-best 20 points to go with eight assists in 25 minutes off the bench in a 99–95 loss to the Washington Wizards.

 The 2015–16 season saw Dinwiddie appear in just 12 regular-season games for the Pistons, after spending the majority of the season in the D-League with the Grand Rapids Drive.
-After back-up Steve Blake opened the season in a miserable shooting slump, Dinwiddie received his first opportunity of the season in the tenth game, scoring 17 points on November 15 in a 97–85 loss to the Los Angeles Lakers.
+After back-up Steve Blake opened the season in a shooting slump, Dinwiddie received his first opportunity of the season in the tenth game, scoring 17 points on November 15 in a 97–85 loss to the Los Angeles Lakers.
 However, after struggling in the next four games, he fell out of the rotation, compounded by Blake's form improvement and Brandon Jennings returning from injury.
 Dinwiddie played a season-high 29 minutes in the Pistons' regular-season finale on April 13, scoring 12 points in a 112–110 overtime win over the Cleveland Cavaliers.
 He then appeared in game two of the Pistons' 4–0 first-round playoff series loss to the Cavaliers.